fxamacker/cbor/README.md

 ## Versions and API Changes
 This project uses [Semantic Versioning](https://semver.org), so the API is always backwards compatible unless the major version number changes.

-These functions have signatures identical to encoding/json and they will likely never change even after major new releases:
+These functions have signatures identical to encoding/json and their API will continue to match `encoding/json` even after major new releases:
 `Marshal`, `Unmarshal`, `NewEncoder`, `NewDecoder`, `(*Encoder).Encode`, and `(*Decoder).Decode`.

 Exclusions from SemVer:
 - Newly added API documented as "subject to change".
-- Newly added API in the master branch that has never been release tagged.
+- Newly added API in the master branch that has never been tagged in non-beta release.
-- Bug fixes that change behavior (e.g. return error that was missed in prior version) if function parameters are unchanged.
-We try to highlight these in the release notes.
+- If function parameters are unchanged, bug fixes that change behavior (e.g. return error for edge case was missed in prior version).
+We try to highlight these in the release notes and add extended beta period.
+E.g. [v2.5.0-beta](https://github.com/fxamacker/cbor/releases/tag/v2.5.0-beta) (Dec 2022) -> [v2.5.0](https://github.com/fxamacker/cbor/releases/tag/v2.5.0) (Aug 2023).

+This project avoids breaking changes to behavior of encoding and decoding functions unless required to improve conformance with supported RFCs (e.g. RFC 8949, RFC 8742, etc.)  Visible changes that don't improve conformance to standards are typically made available as new opt-in settings or new functions.

 ## Code of Conduct